felixfontein/acme-certificate/README.md

 ## Description

 This is an [Ansible](https://github.com/ansible/ansible) role which can use any CA supporting the ACME protocol, such as [Let's Encrypt](https://letsencrypt.org/), to issue TLS/SSL certificates for your server.
-This role requires Ansible 2.5.1 or newer and is based on the new [letsencrypt module](https://docs.ansible.com/ansible/latest/letsencrypt_module.html) coming with Ansible.
+This role requires Ansible 2.6.0 or newer and is based on the [acme_certificate module](https://docs.ansible.com/ansible/latest/acme_certificate_module.html) coming with Ansible.

 (If you prefer the [acme_compact](https://github.com/felixfontein/acme-compact) based version, you can check out the [acme_compact_version branch](https://github.com/felixfontein/acme-certificate/tree/acme_compact_version).)